ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 ### Solving :

-- We are going to exploit the comment section on the post that is very vulnerable.
+- We are going to exploit the comment section on the post which is very vulnerable.
-- We are going to fetch the username and password making an input field near the comment section when user enter teh credentials the script will send it to the collobartor server and there we can collect that.
+- We are going to fetch the username and password making an input field near the comment section when user enter thier credentials the script will send it to the collobartor server and there we can collect that.
 - So here the is the script.

 <input name=username id=username>